Why Become a Volunteer

 Volunteers are an essential part of our success as an organization.
 With your help, we can move closer to our vision of a world without Alzheimer’s disease.
 We have an ongoing need for volunteers of all ages and skill levels to help throughout the year.
 Whether you have been personally affected by Alzheimer’s disease, want to give back to your community or are looking for career experience, we would love to hear from you.

 Walk and Picnic in High Park is an annual event for people with dementia and their care partners.
 This wonderful day is spent outdoors walking, taking part in some light activities and socializing over lunch.
+Volunteers are needed to help with set-up and clean-up, registration, socializing, etc.

 Minds in Motion is a community-based social program that incorporates physical and mental stimulation for people with early to mid-stage signs of Alzheimer’s disease or other dementias and their care partners.
 We are looking for an individual to lead the meaningful activity component of program (framework developed by a team from Brock University Department of Recreation and Leisure Studies).